2009 Pittsburgh Steelers season: Week 17: at Miami Dolphins

 The Steelers' defense averted a fourth-quarter collapse while sending two of Miami's quarterbacks to the sideline, including third-string Pat White, who was hit in the head and carried off the field on a stretcher.

 In the first quarter, Ben Roethlisberger hit Santonio Holmes for a five-yard TD on their opening possession.
 Miami responded quickly, when Chad Henne threw an 11-yard pass to Lex Hilliard.
 A few minutes later, Roethlisberger found Mike Wallace wide open for a 54-yard TD.
 In the second quarter, Miami's Dan Carpenter kicked a 25-yard field goal and Pittsburgh's Jeff Reed kicked a 22-yard field goal to give the Steelers a 17–10 halftime lead.

 The Steelers put the only points on the board in the third quarter, scoring on a three-yard TD pass to Heath Miller.
-The Steelers carried a 20–10 lead into the fourth quarter, but that would not be enough to allow them to play conservatively.
+The Steelers carried a 20–10 lead into the fourth quarter, but that was not enough to allow them to play conservatively.
 Following Reed's 21-yard field goal to start the final quarter, Miami rallied back with the help of fourth-string quarterback Tyler Thigpen.
 Brian Hartline rushed for a 16-yard TD run and Thigpen threw a 34-yard TD pass to Davone Bess, drawing the Dolphins back within a field goal of tying the game.
 Former Steelers linebacker Joey Porter recovered a fumble by Roethlisberger at the Steelers' 13-yard line with 6 minutes remaining, but Thigpen was intercepted at the two-yard line.
 The Steelers drove 83 yards in the final minutes, ending the game with a 33-yard field goal, and a 30–24 win.

 The Steelers' win brought their season-ending winning record to 9–7.
 The injury-ridden Dolphins had been eliminated from post-season contention minutes earlier when the Texans defeated the Patriots (ensuring that the Dolphins would not play Super Bowl XLIV in their own home).
 For four hours, the Steelers waited for the Ravens–Raiders game to end, but Baltimore won and got the No. 6 AFC seed, thus preventing the Steelers from attempting to repeat their world title.